28 Authentic assessments

 Nursing students Regan Hulsing and Michaela Inman in a simulated hospital room in the Clinical Education Center.

-To develop an authentic assessment, think of the real-world audience who needs such assistance and expertise or a meaningful experience that might be helpful for your students’ futures.
+4. Format: Choose formats that align with the audience and learning goals, such as infographics, blog posts, policy recommendations, or teaching demonstrations.
 Some examples of authentic summative assessments include Pressbooks, podcasts, learning portfolios, disciplinary writing (submitting a book review to a peer-reviewed journal), service-learning projects, a TED Talk–style presentation, and inquiry-driven research projects.
 Please review a list of UI-support instructional technologies.
+Check our Authentic Assignment Examples handout to see more formats.

 💡 To design an authentic learning experience for your students, please answer the following questions: